Take a fresh look at your lifestyle.

 Ramadan 2025 and Punctuality in Prayer

 We all know the prayer times.
 We offer the fajr at dawn before sunrise, the zhuhr at noon, the asr in the afternoon, the maghrib after sunset, and the ‘isha a while after the maghrib.
-We have a period when we can perform each of these prayers.
+There is a period when we can perform each of these prayers.
 For instance, we have the time to perform our zhuhr prayer from noon to sunset.
 We can perform our maghrib and ‘isha from the time of the maghrib adhan to midnight.
 However, we must note that these periods are for those with a valid excuse to delay their prayers.
-Those who have the time to perform their prayers at their prime, meaning a couple of minutes after the adhan has been chanted or not too late after it, shouldn’t purposely delay and postpone their prayers to a later time.
+Those who have the time to perform their prayers at their prime, meaning a couple of minutes after the adhan or not too late after it, shouldn’t purposely delay and postpone their prayers to a later time.
 The Prophet (s) and our Imams have strongly discouraged such a course of action.

 إِنَّ الصَّلَاةَ كَانَتْ عَلَى الْمُؤْمِنِينَ كِتَابًا مَّوْقُوتًا ﴿١٠٣﴾